Code-Institute-Submissions/Discover-Malta/README.md

 * [Wikipedia](https://en.wikipedia.org/wiki/%C4%A6a%C4%A1ar_Qim) for written content for Ħaġar Qim.
 * [Visitmalta.com](https://www.visitmalta.com/en/about-malta) for written content in the "About Malta" section.

-to be removed ----
-* [Wikipedia](https://en.wikipedia.org/wiki/Palace_Armoury) for written content for Palace Armoury.
-* [Wikipedia](https://en.wikipedia.org/wiki/Saluting_Battery_(Valletta) for written content for Saluting Battery.
-* [Wikipedia](https://en.wikipedia.org/wiki/Blue_Grotto_(Malta) for written content about the Blue Grotto.
-* [Nightlife-citylife.com](http://www.nightlife-cityguide.com/en/guide-nightlife/malta-nightlife-nightlife-local-clubs-st-julians-paceville/) for written content on the nightlife recommendations.
-* [Visitmalta.com](https://www.visitmalta.com/en/about-malta) for written content in the "About Malta" section.

 ### Media:

 * [Britannica.com](https://www.britannica.com/place/Valletta) for the image of Valletta.